lee101/gunblade/README.md

 ## Quick start

-**Note:** following instructions are for installing the Excalidraw [npm package](https://www.npmjs.com/package/@excalidraw/excalidraw) when integrating Excalidraw into your own app.
+**Note:** following instructions are for installing the Gunblade [npm package](https://www.npmjs.com/package/@excalidraw/excalidraw) when integrating Gunblade into your own app.
 To run the repository locally for development, please refer to our [Development Guide](https://docs.excalidraw.com/docs/introduction/development).

 ```
 npm install react react-dom @excalidraw/excalidraw